hrolfrc/glmnet-classifier/README.rst

 Install
 ------------------
-Use pip to install glmnet_classifier.
+Use pip to install glmnet-classifier.

 ``pip install glmnet-classifier``